ryougi-shiky/COMP90018_Frontend/README.md

+A simple Unity Android shooting game

-# How to Open & Run
+### How to Open & Run

 1. Download and open Unity Hub
 2. Create a Unity project in version 2022.3.0f1